flexcrush420/portable-esde-linux/README.md

 ## What is this?

 **RetroBat** on Windows gives you a portable, plug-and-play retro gaming setup in a single folder.
-Nothing like it existed for Linux — until now.
+Miss it?
+So do I. But check this out:

 `setup-portable-esde.sh` is a single script that builds a complete portable [ES-DE](https://es-de.org/) retro gaming bundle on any Linux machine.
 Fully portable: works on any machine, survives OS reinstallations, and runs from any external drive.